|< BACK TO TRANSLATIONAL CORES

 - Any special preparations or requirements, such as stopping certain medication, is communicated prior to testing.

 - A medical history interview and physical exam are performed prior to any testing.

 - Blood pressure and heart rate are monitored throughout any testing.

 We employ a “Discovery-to-Recovery” approach and work closely across disciplines to expand knowledge and bring innovative treatments to practice so that individuals with spinal cord injuries can experience their own personal Victory Over Paralysis.
 Our work is published in leading scientific journals.

-Get copies of our Most Recent Articles.
+See our Most Recent Articles.

 Photo source: Shaoping Hou, Alexander G. Rabchevsky.
 Autonomic Consequences of Spinal Cord Injury.
 Compr Physiol 2014, 4: 1419-1453.

 The majority of individuals with spinal cord injury experience autonomic dysfunction that impacts the urogenital and bowel systems.
 The assessments we perform are leading to a greater understanding of how interventions such as Locomotor Training (LT), Neuromuscular Electrical Stimulation (NMES) and spinal cord Epidural Stimulation (scES) have helped individuals with spinal cord injuries regain function and improve their quality-of-life.

 Metabolic, Neuromuscular and Skeletal

 Cardiovascular & Pulmonary